Corrosion Control

 Customer Notification

-If a lead service line is found, on either the city or customer side, property owners and tenants will be notified by letter.
+If a lead service line is found, on either the city or customer side, property owners and tenants will be notified by letter within 30 days.
+The City will also provide the customer with a filtered pitcher and resources for the property owner to replace the lead service line.

 Removing lead service lines can create a short-term increased lead risk.
 Customers whose lines are being replaced will also be provided a water filter pitcher and instructions to further decrease the potential lead exposure.